ernestoalarcongallo/chatGPT/Readme.md

 # Contributing

 This project is open to contributions.
-If you would like to contribute, please contact Laura.
+If you would like to contribute, please contact <name>.